-Whether or not you plan to attend the Annual Meeting, your vote is very important, and we encourage you to vote promptly.
-If you vote by proxy, but later decide to attend the Annual Meeting in person, or for any other reason desire to revoke your proxy, you may do so at any time before your proxy is voted.
+Whether or not you plan to attend the virtual Annual Meeting, your vote is very important, and we encourage you to vote promptly.
+If you vote by proxy, but later decide to attend the virtual Annual Meeting online, or for any other reason desire to revoke your proxy, you may do so at any time before your proxy is voted.